obsidian-level-maker/Obsidian/source_files/fltk/fluid/README_fl.txt

 --------------

-.fl files start with a 'Header', followed by a list of 'Options', followed by a hierarchy of 'Type' entires, the 'Tree'.
+.fl files start with a 'Header', followed by a list of 'Options', followed by a hierarchy of 'Type' entries, the 'Tree'.
 All elements besides the Header are composed of 'Words', 'Strings', and 'Groups'.